 - Fairy Walk

 And lots more!
 Turoe’s animal collection is far from traditional – watch out for Larry the Llama and Dundee the crocodile!
-The farm and its attractions are open daily from 10am to 6pm and entry costs €8 for an adult and €13 for a child with special rates offered for family groups.
+The farm and its attractions are open on Saturdays and Sundays from 10am to 6pm and entry costs €8 for an adult and €13 for a child with special rates offered for family groups.
 Admission includes access to all areas and feeding time with the animals.

 Headford Road, Galway